techstackmedia/software-engineering-series/README.md

 ## File system

-- In a tree-like pattern of directory (folder)
+- In a tree-like pattern of the directory (folder)
 - A directory may contain files and subdirectories
 - The first directory in the file system is called the **root directory**

-One important difference between Window and Unix-like OS like Linux is that Linux does not employ the concept of drive letters.
-While windows drive letters split the file system into a series of different trees (one for each device), Linux always has a single tree.
+One important difference between Windows and Unix-like OS like Linux is that Linux does not employ the concept of drive letters.
+While Windows drive letters split the file system into a series of different trees (one for each device), Linux always has a single tree.

 ### `pwd`

 The directory we are standing in is called the working directory.
-To see the name of the working directory, we use the pwd command.
+To see the name of the working directory, we use the `pwd` command.

 ### `cd`